‘The Young And The Restless’ Stars Say Goodbye To Rosales Family Members

 Half the Rosales family on The Young and the Restless wrapped up their time filming on the show.
 Some of the actors, including Jordi Vilasuso and Jason Canela, took to social media after the wrap.

-In recent weeks, both Canela, who portrays Arturo and Noemi Gonzalez, who is Mia, announced their impending departure on Instagram and Twitter.
+In recent weeks, both Canela, who portrays Arturo, and Noemi Gonzalez, who is Mia, announced their impending departure on Instagram and Twitter.
 Once new head writer Josh Griffin took over for Mal Young, he made changes to the cast.
-Those changes included exits for Alice Hunter (Kerry/Dominique), Canela, Gonzalez, and Gina Tognoni who will leave as Phyllis with ex-Phyllis actress Michelle Stafford resuming the role sometime this summer.
+Those changes included exits for Alice Hunter (Kerry/Dominique), Canela, Gonzalez, and Gina Tognoni, who will leave as Phyllis with ex-Phyllis actress Michelle Stafford resuming the role sometime this summer.

 Vilasuso posted several images of himself with his Rosales castmates whom he said have become like family since they portrayed the Rosaleses on the CBS Daytime drama over the past several months.
-He revealed that both Canela and Gonzalez finished up filming and are moving on to the next part of their journies.
+He revealed that both Canela and Gonzalez finished up filming and are moving on to the next part of their journeys.

-Canela took to Twitter and shared a picture of himself with his co-stars with the caption “This is what it’s all about unity over everything sending you all positive vibes on this beautiful Tuesday morning.”
+Canela took to Twitter and shared a picture of himself with his co-stars with the caption, “This is what it’s all about unity over everything sending you all positive vibes on this beautiful Tuesday morning.”

 In an earlier tweet, the actor also discussed how blessed he felt to leave the show with new relationships that felt like family.

 View this post on Instagram